oscarotero/jQuery.media/README.md

 ---

 * [attr](#attr) Works like jquery's attr() function.
-* [canPlay](#canPlay) Bind an event handler to the "canplay" JavaScript event, or check if the media can start to play
-* [canPlayThrough](#canPlayThrough) Bind an event handler to the "canplaythrough" JavaScript event, or check if the media can start to play until the end
 * [canPlayType](#canPlaytype) Check if the browser can play its sources or another specific codec
 * [duration](#duration) Bind an event handler to the "durationchange" JavaScript event or get the duration value.
 * [ended](#ended) Bind an event handler to the "ended" JavaScript event, or check if the media resource was reached.